giampaolo/psutil/docs/index.rst

      It usually requires higher privileges and is considerably slower than :meth:`memory_info`.

-     - **uss**: (Linux, Windows, OSX) aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.
+     - **uss**: aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.

      - **pss**: (Linux) aka "Proportional Set Size", is the amount of memory shared with other processes, accounted in a way that the amount is